-I have a friend who I go to for money advice because he knows a lot about the stuff–investments and the stock market, borrowing money, couples’ finance, you name it, he can help with just about any money-related topic.
-His savings skills are so impressive that in 2015, he paid cash for his New York City apartment.
-He was able to because he sucked up his pride and lived with his dad for about 15 years even though many times (and I was around for a few of them) he wanted to do anything but.
+I have a friend who I go to for money advice because he knows a lot about the stuff.
+Investments, loans, couples’ finance, you name it, he can help with just about any money-related topic.
+His savings skills are so impressive that in 2015, he was able to pay cash for his New York City apartment.
+He had to suck up his pride and live with his dad for about 15 years and make other sacrifices in order to do that.

-I had always found his skills impressive so one day I asked him for his biggest money-saving secret and he told me there’s one rule he follows that dictates all his spending habits.
+I had always found his skills impressive so one day I asked him for his biggest money-saving secret.
+He told me there’s one rule he follows that dictates all his spending habits.
 This is his one rule:

 I never buy anything I don’t absolutely need.

 These are the types of shopping habits that help him stick to his rule…

 - He’ll replace before buying.
 If his shoes can be repaired and resoled, for example, he does that before he even thinks of buying new ones.
 Same for toasters, sofas, plumbing fixtures, everything!

 - He never buys anything he can’t pay cash for; including an apartment, apparently.